I'mBoardDocs

 • attributionNotice — verbatim text required by the source publication, surfaced on every page that uses it

 Industry-backed (published) KPIs are surfaced as dedicated pages on this site AND in the live JSON / MCP.
-KPIs authored in the catalog but not yet carrying a definitionSource are tracked internally and aren't exposed publicly until they're attributed — see methodology for the policy and epic #1415 for the back-attribution workstream.
+Editorial-tier KPIs are surfaced in the JSON / MCP with full attribution metadata; they don't have dedicated MDX pages here yet — see methodology for the policy and epic #1415 for the back-attribution workstream.

 On this page